willcassella/WillowEngine/Documentation/Reflection.md

 Describing structs is detailed below.

 ### Interfaces

+Interfaces are purely-polymorphic types that extend "Interface".
+They may not have any members.
+Interfaces are *always* implemented by classes, so the `GetType` method returns a `ClassInfo` reference.

 Use the following macro in the "Information section of the interface's definition:
 ```